eBPF-Flowradar/eBPF-FlowRadar/notes.md

    alen_single_flowset - alen_window_detection with only single flowset
 5. collisions_by_allflows done at user space (not in ebpf)

+# Observations
+1. For caida ground_truth input flows is 24040 but the actual number of flows is 24089.
+The single decode flow count is 24040, which means false positives of the flow filter causes loss of flows.

 # Resources to setup veth
 1. Run setup_br.sh
 2. Check https://linuxconfig.org/how-to-use-bridged-networking-with-libvirt-and-kvm to setup with virt-manager